 The Glastonbury Gnostic Chapel Ltd charitable company also hosted by-donation events such as its Mary Magdalene Feast Day to raise funds for charities like Unseen, which is working towards a world without slavery and exploitation.

-Although the premises are now closed due to the pandemic, our intention is to continue to share its services and events online such as its recent Resurrection Rites and Ascension Rites, facilitated by the Chapel founder Annabel Du Boulay, as well as our Mary Magdalene Feast Day Celebration co-created by the Avalon Rose Priestesses, and to raise funds for charity via our new JustGiving Team Page.
+Although the premises are currently closed due to the pandemic, we have continued to share its by-donation events online such as the Resurrection Rites and Black Goddess Rites, facilitated by Chapel founder Annabel Du Boulay, as well as our Mary Magdalene Feast Day Celebration co-created by the Avalon Rose Priestesses, and to raise funds for charity via our new JustGiving Team Page.

-Please sign up for our newsletter to keep informed on how The Avalon Rose Chapel and its community of Rose Lineage Priestesses and Practitioners intend to continue serving the international community online.
+Please sign up for our newsletter to keep informed on how The Avalon Rose Chapel and its community of Priestesses and Practitioners are continuing to serve the international community online.

 The goal of The Avalon Rose Chapel is to support people on their path of gnosis, or self-knowledge, through the archetypal descent of their Soul and its return to the Divine Child Self through the Sacred Marriage of the divine feminine and sacred masculine within the Self, a process Jung termed 'Individuation'.
 The Chapel’s teachings are inspired by Gnosticism and the Rose Lineage, including: